 A confidential health record is maintained on each child indicating his/her medical history and immunization dates.
 All findings from screening procedures are required on the student's health record.
 Please assist us in keeping your child’s health record up to date by notifying the Health Office if there is any change in your child's health status, recent immunizations, surgery, etc. To help us contact parents with a concern or in an emergency, please notify the school of any changes in your work or home phone numbers, as well as your home address.

-A recent update in New York Education Law, effective July 1, 2018, requires that a complete physical exam be conducted for all new students entering school and those in grades K, 1, 3, 5, 7, 9, & 11.
-We ask that you schedule an appointment with your child's physician if they will be in one of those grades for the upcoming school year.
-A standard Health Appraisal Form to be completed by a New York State physician is located by clicking here.
+New York Education Law, effective January 31, 2021, requires that a complete physical exam be conducted for all new students entering school and those in grades K, 1, 3, 5, 7, 9, and 11.
+We ask that you schedule an appointment with your child's physician for the upcoming school year.
+Schools cannot accept the health exam if it is not on the required form or a required health record equivalent.
+The required Health Exam Form to be completed by a New York State physician is located by clicking here.
 Please forward the completed form to the Health Office as soon as the exam has been completed.

 Dental Health Screening

-NYS law(Chapter 281) permits schools to request an oral health assessment in the following grades: all new entrants, K,1,3,5 & 7.
+NYS law(Chapter 281) permits schools to request an oral health assessment in the following grades: all new entrants, K, 1, 3, 5 and 7.
 This sample dental assessment may be completed by a registered dentist or NYS registered dental hygienist.
 Click here to access the Dental Health Certificate.

-During the school year, all students are screened in the following areas: vision, hearing, height, weight, scoliosis, body mass index (BMI).
+During the school year, students are screened in the following areas: vision, hearing, height, weight, scoliosis, body mass index (BMI) based on grade level.
 Parents will be notified of any problems detected.
 Also, New York State schools are selected at random to participate in a Body Mass Index survey.
 If South Buffalo Charter School is selected for this survey, you will be notified and have the right to refuse to have your child’s BMI results submitted.
-Keep in mind; these results are recorded only as boys/girls in grades K, 2, 4, and 7 and not by name.
+Keep in mind; these results are recorded only as boys/girls in grades K, 1,3, 5, and 7 and not by name.

 Please keep your child home from school with the following symptoms: